microsoft/CSPARMPricingCalculator/README.md

 # CSP – ARM Pricing Calculator
 ## Introduction

 The tool can be used to estimate the cost of hosting a solution in an Azure CSP subscription.
 It takes the ARM Template as an input and gives the estimated costs as an output.
-It has been built as a sample and currently supports Virtual machine and its components including Compute hours, Storage, Network, Public IP and Software costs.
+It has been built as a sample and currently estimates Virtual machine and its components including Compute hours, Storage, Network, Public IP and Software costs.

 The tool does the following: